Chndr-3/JokesApp/README.md

 # JokesApp
-Create a MVVM, Depedency Injection, and Retrofit using Java
+Create a simple app using MVVM, Depedency Injection, and Retrofit (Java Native)